cedricfrancoys/betterfinance-doc/user-manual.md

 Publications are documents that are accessible through the **Publications** section.
 Each publication consists of the following fields:

-* Title: should be short enought to fit on 2 lines (approx. max 35 chars.);
+* Title: the full title of the publication;
 * Content: a presentation of the publication and its content (can be HTML formated);
 * Category : the category the publication belongs to (see below for more details);
 * Brand : a meta category to attach a publication to one the BF brands (EuroShareHolders, EuroInvestors, EuroFinUSe);